cabuelow/target-setting-app/README.md

-## Setting targets for coastal ecosystem recovery
+## Targeting coastal ecosystem recovery

-Tour the web app [here](https://cbuelow.shinyapps.io/Wetland-futures/)
+Tour the web app [here](https://cbuelow.shinyapps.io/target-setting/)

 Please cite Buelow et al. (*in prep*) *'Ambitious targets for coastal ecosystem conservation'* if you use output from this app.